In short

 When a water body suffers from harmful algal blooms, solutions are most often sought in the form of reducing phosphate – the key nutrient that algae and cyanobacteria consume to grow.
 However, aside from phosphate, light is also a critical resource for all phytoplankton.

-Manipulating light as a way to reduce cyanobacteria is a feasible method that has been recently explored by the University of Missouri (MO) and University of Kansas (KS) in the United States.
-They found that reducing the photosynthetic active radiation (PAR) in a water body with 60.4 – 86.4% resulted in a 77.9% decline in cyanophyte biovolume in tanks dominated by cyanobacteria, which were predominantly affected by the limited light availability.
+The University of Missouri (MO) and the University of Kansas (KS) recently explored light manipulation as a feasible method to reduce cyanobacteria.
+They found that reducing photosynthetic active radiation (PAR) in a water body by 60.4–86.4% led to a 77.9% decline in cyanophyte biovolume in tanks dominated by cyanobacteria.
+As a result, limited light availability drove most of the change.

-Additionally, these studies show the control of algal growth while keeping phosphate levels stable throughout the experiment.[2]
+Additionally, these studies show that the approach of control of algal growth while keeping phosphate levels stable throughout the experiment.[2]

-LG Sonic’s MPC-Buoy works through a similar principle.
+Similarly, LG Sonic’s MPC-Buoy works through a similar principle.
 Instead of limiting nutrients, it reduces the light availability to disrupt the growth of cyanobacteria and other blooming algae.
-Other studies, such as the one performed by the University of Aarhus in Denmark, showed that PAR declines exponentially over depth in both shallow and deeper water bodies[3].
+Other studies, such as research by the University of Aarhus in Denmark, show that PAR declines exponentially with depth in both shallow and deeper water bodies.
+[3]

 Affecting algae’s buoyancy

 The MPC-Buoy uses ultrasound as a mechanism to accomplish this.
-Ultrasound can be represented as an added hydrostatic pressure onto the algal cell, affecting the buoyancy of the cell.
+Ultrasound adds hydrostatic pressure around the algal cell, affecting the buoyancy of the cell.
 The algae require cell buoyancy to remain in the upper layer of the water and obtain sufficient light to bloom.

-It is commonly thought that algal buoyancy is a matter of generation and collapse of gas vesicles, which is only partially true.
+Many people think algal buoyancy depends on gas vesicle formation and collapse, but this explanation is only partly true.
 Collapse of gas vesicles is irreversible and for some algal types, not possible due to the size and shape of the vesicle.

-Instead, the vertical migration of these algae is a more complex function.
-The lift provided by gas vesicles counteracts cell ballasts, such as carbohydrate and protein, which can be more accurately regulated based on the present water quality (turbidity, phosphate and nitrate concentrations) [4], as well as hydrodynamic variations such as hydrostatic pressure, waterflow and mixing of the surface column.
+In practice, the vertical migration of these algae is a more complex function.
+Gas vesicles provide lift that counteracts cell ballast such as carbohydrates and proteins.
+Algae regulate this balance based on water quality (turbidity, phosphate, and nitrate concentrations) [4], and hydrodynamic conditions such as hydrostatic pressure, waterflow and mixing of the surface column.

 This is the area in which the ultrasound plays a key role, as the ultrasonic waves form a continuous pressure cycle around the algal cells, affecting the buoyancy regulation, which does not allow them to obtain sufficient buoyancy to remain the area where PAR is high enough for them to bloom.

-This also explains the requirement for frequent variations in ultrasonic parameters such as amplitude, frequency, and waveform, as buoyancy regulation is a continuous process of algae closely related to their photosynthetic activities.
+This explains the need for frequent changes in ultrasonic parameters such as amplitude, frequency, and waveform.
+Buoyancy regulation is a continuous process closely linked to algal photosynthesis.
 It is, therefore, important that the hydrostatic pressures around the algae continuously change.

 American Water’s research

-This theory was tested in 2014, by Dr. Orren D. Schneider and Lauren A. Weinrich.
+For example, in 2014, Dr. Orren D. Schneider and Lauren A. Weinrich tested this theory.
 They performed in-situ tests with 4 MPC-Buoy systems in a drinking water reservoir in New Jersey for a period of 5 months.

-Water samples where taken throughout the entire test period and algal species were determined.
+The team took water samples throughout the test period and identified algal species.
 They found during the initial part of the study, algae were controlled well by the MPC-Buoys.
-However, on August 13, an inlet from an untreated reservoir was opened because additional water was needed at the plant.
+However, on August 13, the team opened an inlet from an untreated reservoir because the plant needed additional water.
 This algae-laden water entered Reservoir 1 and seeded the reservoir with Aphanizomenon, a filamentous cyanobacterium.

-Almost immediately, increased levels of algae, organic carbon and taste- and odor molecules where detected at the plant intake.
-Aphanizomenon started blooming in the reservoir until the ultrasonic program was changed matching this algal species.
+The team detected increased algae, organic carbon, and taste- and odor molecules at the plant intake.
+Aphanizomenon started blooming in the reservoir and continued until the team changed the ultrasonic program to match this species.
 [5]

 Why control algae if nutrients are the problem?